kderrick/flashcard/README.md

 ## Technologies Used

-This project was built using HTML, CSS, Bootstrap and Atom, Mocha, Chai, Jquery and Javascript
+This project was built using HTML, CSS, Bootstrap, Jquery and Javascript

 ### License